-Under the Proposed Action, the 2022 Master Plan would be reviewed, coordinated with the public, revised to comply with USACE regulations and guidance, and revised to reflect changes in the land management and land uses that have occurred over time or are desired in the near future.
+Under the Proposed Action, the PM will review, coordinate with the public, be revised to comply with USACE regulations and guidance, and revised to reflect changes in the land management and land uses that have occurred over time or are desired in the near future.
 The keys to this alternative would be the revision of land classifications to USACE standards and the preparation of the resource objectives that would reflect current and projected needs and would be compatible with regional goals while sustaining Somerville Lake's natural resources and providing recreational experiences for the next 25 years.

-The proposed MP would classify all Federal land lying above elevation 238.0 NGVD29 into management classification categories.
-These management classification categories would allow uses of Federal property that meet the definition of the assigned category and ensure the protection of natural resources and environmental stewardship while allowing maximum public enjoyment of the lake's resources.
+The MP will classify all Federal land lying above elevation 238.0 NGVD29 into management classification categories.
+These management classification categories will allow uses of Federal property that meet the definition of the assigned category and ensure the protection of natural resources and environmental stewardship while allowing maximum public enjoyment of the lake's resources.